Constructing lattice surfaces with prescribed Veech groups: an algorithm: Introduction

-Rather than beginning with a lattice surface $(X,\omega)$ and using its corresponding orientation-paired marked segments to compute elements of the Veech group $\Gamma=\text{SL}(X,\omega)$, we begin with a lattice $\Gamma\le\text{SL}_2\mathbb{R}$, simulate (normalized) subsets of orientation-paired marked segments in $\mathcal{O}$ from $\Gamma$, and construct candidate translation surfaces with Veech group $\Gamma$ from finite unions of appropriately scaled versions of these `simulations.'
-Theorem \ref{main_thm} follows from the facts that (i) a lattice $\Gamma$ determines only finitely many such simulations (Lemma \ref{Sims_G_finite}), (ii) the orientation-paired marked segments of any unit-area translation surface with Veech group $\Gamma$ are realized as a finite union of scaled simulations (Theorem \ref{marked_segments_as_scaled_simulations}), and (iii) for any finite collection of simulations there are only finitely many scalars for which the union of scaled simulations could possibly coincide with the orientation-paired marked segments of a unit-area translation surface.
-For this latter point, we introduce the technical but important notions of \textit{permissible triples} and \textit{permissible scalars} of particular subsets of $\mathcal{O}$ and prove finiteness results regarding them (Proposition \ref{scalars_unique} and Lemma \ref{permissible_triples_finite}).
-In \S\ref{Marked Voronoi staples determine permissible triples} these notions and results are applied to orientation-paired marked segments and marked Voronoi staples, and Theorem \ref{main_thm} is proven in \S\ref{Finiteness of lattice surfaces with given Veech groups in strata}.
+Rather than beginning with a lattice surface $(X,\omega)$ and using its corresponding orientation-paired marked segments to compute elements of the Veech group $\Gamma=\mathrm{SL}(X,\omega)$, Algorithm \ref{the_algorithm} begins with a lattice $\Gamma\le\mathrm{SL}_2\mathbb{R}$, simulates normalized subsets of orientation-paired marked segments in $\mathcal{O}$ using $\Gamma$, and constructs candidate translation surfaces with Veech group $\Gamma$ from finite unions of appropriately scaled versions of these `simulations.'
+Theorem \ref{finiteness_thm} follows from the facts that \begin{enumerate} \item[(i)] a lattice $\Gamma$ determines only finitely many such simulations (Lemma \mbox{\ref{Sims_G_finite}}), \item[(ii)] the orientation-paired marked segments of any unit-area translation surface with Veech group $\Gamma$ are realized as a finite union of scaled simulations (Theorem \mbox{\ref{marked_segments_as_scaled_simulations}}), and \item[(iii)] for any finite collection of simulations there are only finitely many scalars for which the union of scaled simulations could possibly coincide with the orientation-paired marked segments of a unit-area translation surface. \end{enumerate} For this latter point, we introduce the technical but important notions of \textit{permissible triples} and \textit{permissible scalars} of particular subsets of $\mathcal{O}$, prove finiteness results regarding them (Proposition \ref{scalars_unique} and Lemma \ref{permissible_triples_finite}), and apply these results to orientation-paired marked segments and marked Voronoi staples (Proposition \ref{vor_staples_det_perm_triples_prop}).
+Our novel proof differs from that of Smillie and Weiss, who use finiteness results of Markov partitions corresponding to hyperbolic affine automorphisms of surfaces (\mbox{\cite{Smillie-Weiss10_fin}}).